nlesc-dirac/sagecal/scripts/beam_models/README.md

 Copy the newly created header (*output.h* for example) to *../../src/lib/Radio/elementcoeff_ALO.h*.

 Thereafter, rebuild sagecal (*make clean && make*).

+# Creating per-station element beam models
+When each receiver dipole has its own unique element beam pattern, it is possible to provide a unique model file for each receiver.

 do 28 aug 2025 10:25:03 CEST